-Every morning, women made canang sari, small baskets of woven palm fronds that held offerings for the gods.
+Every morning, employees (mostly women) at the hotel made canang sari, small baskets of woven palm fronds that held offerings for the gods.
 Fresh flowers, rice, incense, betel leaf, and rice wine were set at every entrance and doorway in the morning and throughout the day.

 It's not often you can escape the noise of the world and hear yourself....just breathe.
 I found a stillness at Alam Shanti I never knew before.
 A stillness so sharp it cut through the noise in my head, and let me hear what was real….

 What We loved

 Balinese design incorporates open air living with the outside and Alam Shanti was a great example.
 Houses are constructed of concrete, native hardwoods and bamboo, with low-pitched rooflines made from tile or sometimes thatch.
 Organic design elements like bamboo and carved teak furniture, silks and batiks, tropical garden statuary, and water fountains feature prominently in Balinese style.
 The look and feel is just heaven to me.

 Breakfast is included with your room and was always varied and delicious each morning.
 We loved the black rice in coconut milk with sliced bananas, the Nasi Goreng (fried rice), and Banana crepes with coconut.
 Their small poolside cafe has really good fresh juices and light fare.

 Proximity to Ubud

 The walk to downtown Ubud is an easy one and lies just past the Monkey Forest Sanctuary, which will tie you up for hours if you let it.
 If you don't, it's a 10 minute walk.

 Offering baskets and blessings are a part of daily life in Bali.
 Until you visit, it's hard to imagine the level of daily devotion that goes into preparing them.